3.3 Bullying: Guidance

 Specialist bullying organisations:

-The BSCB E-Safety Sub Group maintains a list of current resources relating to staying safe online.
+The BSCP E-Safety Sub Group maintains a list of current resources relating to staying safe online.

 Lesbian, gay, bisexual and transgender (LGBT+):